PROFILE

 Mugmon has presented at regional, national, and international conferences, as well as colloquia.
 He has received grants for his research from the American Musicological Society and Harvard University.
 His paper "Making Mahler French: Bernstein's Case for the Composer in 1960" received the Hollace Anne Schafer Memorial Award from the New England Chapter of the American Musicological Society.
 In 2012, he served as a panelist in a worldwide discussion, sponsored by the New York Philharmonic Archives, of Leonard Bernstein's tours with the New York Philharmonic.

-In his spare time, Mugmon enjoys running, biking, cooking, playing electric bass, and soaking in the Arizona sun with his wife Madeleine and their sons Owen and Emmett.
+In his spare time, Mugmon enjoys running, biking, cooking, playing electric bass, and soaking in the Arizona sun with his wife Madeleine and their sons Owen, Emmett, and Caleb.

 Selected Publications

-Aaron Copland and the American Legacy of Gustav Mahler (Rochester, NY: University of Rochester Press, 2019)
+Aaron Copland and the American Legacy of Gustav Mahler (University of Rochester Press, 2019)

 "An Imperfect Mahlerite: Nadia Boulanger and the Reception of Gustav Mahler," The Journal of Musicology 35/1 (2018): 76–103